-- HERZ: After the Angel War, volatile Asukas temper got worst.
+- HERZ: After the Angel War, the already volatile Asukas temper got worse.
 For several years she was constantly angry, moody or bitter, and prone to explode when something triggered her anger.
 At the start of the story she has managed to control her temper and she regrets some of her past explosions of wrath-, but she still has a short fuse.

 - Scar Tissue: Asuka's temper had got way more volatile after Instrumentality.
 Often her bursts of rage were unconscious: she entered a trance and she did not wake up until it was too late.
 After the events, prior to the fic, she makes a conscious effort for keeping it in check.

 - In What About Witch Queen? king Friedrich of the Souther Isles, Hans' brother, explodes with berserker Unstoppable Rage at slightest provocations.
 It's so bad he actually locks himself in his room for the attacks and the entire set of furniture must be changed afterward.